neubig/lamtram/README.md

     $ sudo apt-get install autotools libtool libboost-all

-You must install Eigen and dynet separately.
+You must install Eigen and DyNet separately.
 Follow the directions on the [dynet page](http://github.com/clab/dynet), which also explain about installing Eigen.
+Note that in order to run programs like lamtram that are linked to DyNet, you will have to set the `LD_LIBRARY_PATH` variable to include the DyNet library.
+For example, if `$DYNET_DIR` is the top directory for DyNet, then you can run the following command, or add it to you `.bashrc` or `.zshrc` file:

+    $ export LD_LIBARY_PATH="$DYNET_DIR/build/dynet:$LD_LIBRARY_PATH"

-Once these two packages are installed, run the following commands, specifying the correct paths for dynet and Eigen.
+Once these two packages are installed and DyNet has been added to the `LD_LIBRARY_PATH`, run the following commands, specifying the correct paths for dynet and Eigen.

     $ autoreconf -i
     $ ./configure --with-dynet=/path/to/dynet --with-eigen=/path/to/eigen